 If you are a journalist, a student or an educator, the news industry's business-model problem looms over your work and aspirations.
 It's a challenge and an opportunity, but wouldn't it be nice if you didn't have to deal with it at all?
 In this crowd-sourced era, journalists may not need a business model so much as a platform to build community around.
-Similar to, for example, musical ensembles.
+Similar to, for example, the Wu Tang Clan.
 Be like a band

 Please consider Newsdesk available to you for free as an open, shared platform for your own work, and as a vehicle for your community-building efforts.
 Continue Reading